 Brunch hours: Sat-Sun 11am-4pm

 Bottomless: Champagne and mimosas

 La Frite Cafe has been an established part of the SFV dining scene for over four decades—owing, in large part, to their Saturday and Sunday Champagne Brunch menu.
-As part of this French bistro's two-course brunch for $25, choose an appetizer (like the soup du jour, a fresh fruit plate or smoked salmon antipasto) and an entrée, with options that range from sweet French toast to savory chicken breast Caesar salad.
-But on to the important part: the meal also includes bottomless champagne or mimosas, and if you're feeling extra adventurous, you can splurge on a Bloody Mary Flight for $12.
+As part of this French bistro's two-course brunch for $28, choose an appetizer (like the soup du jour, a fresh fruit plate or smoked salmon antipasto) and an entrée, with options that range from sweet French toast to savory chicken breast Caesar salad.
+What's more, each meal is served with freshly baked croissants and a luscious jam.
+But on to the important part: the meal also includes bottomless champagne or mimosas.
 Ooh la la!

 Bottomless: Bellinis, Kir Royales, Mimosas

 Did we mention that the French know how to do brunch?
 This quaint Parisian bistro is a popular dinner spot during the week, but come Saturday and Sunday morning, the line outside forms for La Poubelle's boozy brunch.
 For $15, you can pair your croque monsieur avec frites or brioche breakfast sandwich with three oh-so-chic bottomless libations: bellinis (Prosecco and peach puree or nectar), kir royales (crème de cassis and champagne) or mimosas (don't even pretend to not know what these are, you lush).
 Dig into your dish and sip cocktails on their sidewalk setup for an experience that's nothing short of magnifique.

 Brunch hours: Sun 10am-3pm